vipyan/Cat-Meme-Generator/README.md

 # Cat Meme Generator

 This project is a fun web application that allows you to create hilarious cat memes!
-You can choose from a variety of cat images, add custom text, and download your meme to share with friends.
+You can choose from a variety of cat images, add custom text, and download your meme to share with friends.(Not vibe coded)

 **Motivation:** This project was built as part of the Scrimba Frontend Developer Career Path, to practice and demonstrate skills learned throughout the course.